-Family on SC vacation pulls 44 pounds of cocaine from ocean
+Family on vacation pulls 44 pounds of cocaine from ocean

-FRIPP ISLAND, S.C.
-(AP) — A family visiting South Carolina fished a big package from the ocean, took it to their rental home and opened it up, finding about 44 pounds (20 kilograms) of cocaine.
+FRIPP ISLAND, S.C. — A family visiting South Carolina fished a big package from the ocean, took it to their rental home and opened it up, finding about 44 pounds (20 kilograms) of cocaine.

 Beaufort County Sheriff’s Maj.
 Bob Bromage told news outlets Monday that the family was walking along Fripp Island when they spotted the trash bag-wrapped package floating in the water.
 They dragged it onto the beach and lugged it to their rental in a golf cart, later slicing it open to discover bricks of white powder.
 At that point, they figured they’d better call police.